 Located inside the historic 150-year-old Stewarts Point Store on the scenic Sonoma County coast, Twofish Baking Company handcrafts a variety of delicious pastries and breads; the sticky buns and morning buns are local favorites.
 Everything is baked fresh daily, and it's wise to get there early for the best selection, because when an item is gone, it's gone for the day (the baked goods typically sell out).

 The store also features handmade sandwiches, calzones, a soup of the day made from scratch, house-made soft serve ice cream, coffee, beer, wine, and old-time candies, as well as gift items like handmade scarves, aprons, and soaps crafted by local artisans.
 The store is open daily, but closed on Tuesdays in fall and winter.
 There’s a full bar upstairs, open only on Fridays for Pizza Night from 4-8:30 p.m.

 Raymond's Bakery, Cazadero

-You know you need a towering, multi-tiered cake in shocking hues of lime green frosting, perhaps decorated with Day of the Dead characters.
+You know you need a towering, multi-tiered cake in shocking hues of lime green frosting.
 Or maybe a gold leaf wedding cake, or a cake shaped like a hot rod sports car and finished in cherry red ganache.
-Fortunately for you, bakery owner and cake god Javier Lopez can deliver.
-His shop specializes in Mexican-inspired fantasies, not just whimsical-to-ravishing cakes, but also breads, pastries, cookies and more, waiting to be plucked up from the display case with tongs and taken home to be cherished with coffee or chocolate caliente (hot chocolate).
+This shop specializes in Mexican-inspired fantasies, not just whimsical-to-ravishing cakes, but also breads, pastries, cookies, and more, waiting to be plucked up from the display case with tongs and taken home to be cherished with coffee or chocolate caliente (hot chocolate).